ceeeKay/QETweaks/README.md

 The nailguns are replaced with rocket launchers and the super shotgun is replaced with a lightning on `dm1`.
 Appropriate ammo is also replaced.

+### 8: Double-jump enabled

+You can double-jump.

 ## Credits/Acknowledgements

 Thanks to:

 * [JPiolho](https://github.com/jpiolho) for all the advice, help, and code.
 * Dan The Man for the `start` map door code.
+* teamred for the double-jump mod.
 * All the great folks in the
   [QE community Discord](https://discord.qethings.xyz/)